Smolations/mixitup-overlays-snippets/README.md

 - [~] fix monogram border
 - [x] set up new follower/sub with terminal event
   - need to monitor actual event triggers to verify working functionality
+- [ ] figure out grid system and abstraction for various files
+- [ ] need new Panel class that will hold a terminal, and anything else
+  - [ ] panel class will be responsible for defining its own animations and triggering sparks
 - [ ] create terminal event notifications for applicable events
   - also trigger auto shoutout for raid event
 - [ ] fine tune new sub event using special event identifiers